 Like the above-discussed messenger bots, Whatsapp also allows businesses to engage with their customers and work as a conversion point.
 However, a noteworthy aspect here is that Whatsapp ensures that brands interact with their consumers without spamming other users.
 It offers a 24-hour window for user-initiated conversations and offers pre-designed templates for brands to interact with customers otherwise.

 7 examples of how top brands are using chatbots on messenger apps

 Here are the top seven brands which have revolutionized their customer service strategy with messenger bots and why they’re so awesome.

 On Facebook Messenger, you can now go from chatting with your loved one about their upcoming birthday to ordering flowers for them all in the same app.

+The rise of bots could eventually mean the end of 1-800 numbers altogether.
 After all, who would want to wait on hold when they could just make their purchase with a few taps of their thumb?
-As Tess Townsend wrote for Inc:

 Over 2 million people use Slack every day, ditching their email inboxes in favor of communicating with their colleagues directly on the messaging platform.
 Now, thanks to a new bot, Slack users can also start ditching their news apps.